 A look at how high and low volatility affects day trading in the EURUSD, how to determine current volatility, and how current volatility compares to historic averages.
-The article looks at overall volatility, volatility by hours of the day, and volatility by day of the week.
+The article looks at overall volatility and volatility by hour of the day and day of the week.

-The 10-week average for daily movement (high minus low) in the EURUSD is 74 pips.
+The 10-week average for daily movement (high minus low) in the EURUSD is 80 pips.
 That’s the average daily range for the most heavily traded currency pair in the world.
-The 5-week average is 72, and the 3-week average is 73 pips.
-Overall, daily average movement is quite stable currently.
+The 5-week average is 80, and the 3-week average is 87 pips.

-Over the last 5 years, the daily average range has spent most of its time above 70 pips, and has even spent some time above 110 pips.
-But 100 pips or greater of daily movement in the EURUSD is actually pretty rare and usually doesn’t last that long.
+Over the last 5 years, the daily average range has spent most of its time above 60 pips, and has even spent some time above 110 pips.
+But 100 pips or greater of daily movement in the EURUSD is pretty rare and usually doesn’t last that long.

 In August, September, and October of 2021, volatility also dropped off, this time averaging about 50 pips per day.
 During this time I saw some drop-off in overall profitability compared to the months with more movement.
 Even with the lower movement, profits for the EURUSD Day Trading Course strategies remained robust and well in profitable territory.